-(r) Recent Accounting Developments
+r) Recent Accounting Developments

 Revenues (Topic 606) from Contracts with Customers.
 In May 2014, the FASB issued Accounting Standards Update (ASU) 2014-09, "Revenue Recognition from Contracts with Customers".
-The amendments in this ASU affect any entity that either enters into contracts with customers to transfer goods or services or enters into contracts for the transfer of nonfinancial assets unless those contracts are within the scope of other standards.
+The ASU affects any entity that either enters into contracts with customers to transfer goods or services or enters into contracts for the transfer of nonfinancial assets unless those contracts are within the scope of other standards.
 The ASU's core principle is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The ASU will replace most of the existing revenue recognition guidance under US GAAP.
-ASU No. 2014-09, as amended by ASU No. 2015-14, ASU No. 2016-08, ASU No. 2016-10 and ASU No. 2016-12, and is effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period under a modified retrospective approach or retrospectively to all periods presented.
-Early adoption is permitted for annual reporting periods beginning after December 15, 2016.
-The Company is currently assessing the impact of this ASU.
+ASU 2014-09, as amended by ASU 2015-14, ASU 2016-08, ASU 2016-10 and ASU 2016-12, is effective for annual reporting periods beginning after December 15, 2017, including interim periods within those reporting periods under a modified retrospective approach or retrospectively to all periods presented.
+The Company is in the process of finalizing its implementation of this ASU and no significant implementation matter has yet been identified.

 Leases (ASC 842).
-In February 2016, the FASB issued ASU 2016-02 Leases (Topic 842).
-ASU 2016-02 requires that, at lease inception, a lessee recognize in the statement of financial condition a right-of-use asset, representing the right to use the underlying asset for the lease term, and a lease liability, representing the liability to make lease payments.
-The ASU also requires that for finance leases, a lessee recognize interest expense on the lease liability, separately from the amortization of the right-of-use asset in the statements of operations, while for operating leases, such amounts should be recognized as a combined expense in the statements of operations.
-In addition, ASU 2016-02 requires expanded disclosures about the nature and terms of lease agreements and is effective for annual reporting periods beginning after December 15, 2018, including interim periods within that reporting period under a modified retrospective approach.
+In February 2016, the FASB issued ASU 2016-02, "Leases".
+The ASU requires that, at lease inception, a lessee recognize on the statement of financial condition a right-of-use asset, representing the right to use the underlying asset for the lease term, and a lease liability, representing the liability to make lease payments.
+The ASU also requires that for finance leases, a lessee recognize interest expense on the lease liability, separately from the amortization of the right-of-use asset on the statement of operations, while for operating leases, such amounts should be recognized as a combined expense on the statement of operations.
+In addition, the ASU requires expanded disclosures about the nature and terms of lease agreements.
+ASU 2016-02 is effective for annual reporting periods beginning after December 15, 2018, including interim periods within those reporting periods under a modified retrospective approach.
 Early adoption is permitted.
-The Company is currently assessing the impact of this ASU.
+The Company is currently assessing the impact of this ASU and no significant implementation matter has yet been identified.